nicovbiljon2/complete-javascript-course/02-Fundamentals-Part-2/starter/README.md

 Learned about fro loop and how to iterate through an array.
 Learned how to create a backward loop and a loop inside a loop.
 Also learned about the while loop Created a rolling the dice using a while loop and Math.random.
 When the code runs it will randomly selects a number and will keep on executing the while loop until number 6 is rolled then it will break out of the while loop and the program will stop.
+Completed challenge 4# - I got some of the solutions correct but didn't get the solution for  calculating the tips and totals values inside the for loop correct.
+I can see I need more practice on it.
+Will revisit / do this challenge plus the bonus section.
+Completed this section but I can see I still got a lot to learn and improve on my problem solving skills.